-Heritage Room Materials are non-circulating materials that require an ID or library card to use.
-Heritage Room titles are in a closed staff area, therefore they are not available for browsing.
-All Heritage Room books are in our online catalog available through www.parkridgelibrary.org.
-Once a title and call number are identified in our catalog, a staff member at the reference desk will retrieve the item.
+The Library's Local History Collection are reference materials that require an ID or library card to use.
+The titles are in a closed staff area and not available for browsing.
+All Local History books can be found in our online catalog available through www.parkridgelibrary.org.
+Once a title and call number are identified in our catalog, a staff member at the reference desk will retrieve the item(s).
 Materials that are fragile are subject to review by a librarian before the items can be used.

 Chicago History Magazine

 The Park Ridge Public Library has The Chicago History Magazine from 1945 to current, with some issues missing.
 Issues are in storage and need to be requested at the reference desk.
 An ID or library card is required for library use of the Chicago History Magazine Collection.
 The magazines are not available to check out, but photocopies of pages can be made.